Categories

 REITs are excellent investment vehicles for the long term, typically outperforming bonds and stocks in some periods.
 If anything, REIT’s average yield is over 3%, more than double what you would earn from S&P 500 stocks.
 What’s more, REITs are liquid, so you can get your cash as soon as the market opens.

-b) Home Flipping
+B) Home Flipping

 You don’t have to own an entire rental property to reap the benefits of investing in properties.
 A neat trick to try is home flipping, which involves buying distressed properties at discounts, renovating them, and selling them for a profit.

-c) Sandwich Lease
+C) Sandwich Lease

 In this arrangement, you enter a rent-to-own agreement with a landlord, then lease it to a tenant.
 It’s one of the most cost-effective ways to enter into real estate, as the tenant will allow you to purchase the property after several years.

-3. Concentrate on Marketing
+3. Concentrate On Marketing

 Investing in your marketing strategy is one of the best ways to create a sustainable business.
 Marketing will boost sales and build your reputation, increase your relevance and demand, and cements your place among customers, creating a loyal customer base.